Navigating the catalog¶

 It is possible to make more advanced searches with the search bar, using Query language (more info in the Searching the data documentation).

-Under the search bar is a mini map that should be used to make geographic searches in the catalog.
-When doing a geographic search, the platform will look for a match between the geographic area drawn on the mini map and the geographic area metadata set for all available datasets.
+Under the search bar is displayed the geographic filter, that should be used to make geographic searches in the catalog.
+When doing a geographic search, the platform will look for a match between the territory selected with the filter and the geographic coverage metadata set for all available datasets.
 The catalog will be filtered to only display those matching datasets.

 To make a geographic search: